shea256/flask-app-generator/README.md

 # Flask App Generator

-With this python script, you can autogenerate a Flask application in seconds.
+Flask App Generator gives you the power to **autogenerate a Flask app in seconds**.

-Additionally, you have the option of:
+Further, you'll have the option of:

 + automatically generating a virtual environment and installing packages inside it
 + hooking into a github repo